adamvinueza/fsa/README.md

 This repository contains implementations of deterministic and non-deterministic finite-state automata in Go.
 It's just an exercise.

+The basic idea behind a finite-state automaton is that it starts in a state, its reading a symbol causes it to go from one state to another, and that if when it's done reading symbols it's in an "accepting" state, the string it reads is accepted.
+If this sounds a lot like a regular-expression engine, well, that's exactly what a regular-expression engine is.
+(There's a proof that regular-expression engines are finite-state automata; the proof is a regular staple in computer-science-theory courses.)

 The formal definition of a deterministic finite-state automaton (DFA) is as
 follows:
 ```